sjPlot/Relaunch64/README.md

 #### GUI
 * added toolbar with common functions
+* added sorting-options for sidebar
-* "Select script" was removed from logged area and moved to the toolbar. if toolbar is hidden, a selection popup appears to select scripts.
+* "Select script" was removed from log-area and moved to the toolbar. if toolbar is hidden, a selection popup appears to select scripts.

 #### various
 * added preference that hitting enter-key in find-textfield keeps focus in find textfield, so multiple enter will find next searchterm.

 ### Bug fixes
 * automatic update check did not work - fixed
-* Changing "Other" preferences did not apply immediatley - fixed.
+* changing "Other" preferences did not apply immediatley - fixed.
 * sidebar width changed when refreshing the sidebar-list or creating a new Goto-list - fixed